ciherraiz/english/units.md

 7.2.4.
 Bungee jumping, Skydiving, Skiing, Diving, Free climbing

+## Unit 8

+### Theory

+* I usually studied French  --- (is similar) ---> I used to study French (used to + verb)
+* We were used to doing them (be/get used to + -ing verb)
+* Sometimes/Often we would go out (past)

+### 8.1

+8.1.4
+  2 D, 3 C, 4 A, 5 B, 6 B

+### 8.2

+8.2.1

+1-a, 2-c, 3-b

+I'm used to living away from home > It is about the past.
+It was done.
+I'm getting used to living away from home > It is in a process.
+It is not finished.

+8.2.2 **Corpus spot**
+a ?
+b ?
+c ?
+d I takes a long time to get used to *doing* a new job e My grand mother was used to working very long hours when she was a girl f ? g When I was a child, I *used* to go the zoo with my parents

+8.2.4
+a do
+b break
+c having
+d took
+e kept
+f tastes
+g spends

+8.2.5
+a the angry neighbour
+b washing the floor
+c some work
+d the flu
+e the tennis team
+f not paying

+8.2.7
+SEPARATING, SOCIAL, HAPPYNESS ¿?, PREFERENCE, ABILITY, UNCONSCIOUSLY, BEHAVIOUR, REMARKING,

 Sports

 I enjoy go running by the mountains.
 I run once a week on saturdays.
 I only took part in a competition four years a go.
 I allways warm up before I start the exercise.
 Then I strech up for ten minutes.
 I think I have to train two days a week if I want to compete in a marathon.
 I am using a kind of sneakers.
 I used a pair of special socks last winter.
 The sock are like glove, I have to introduce the five fingers in their position.
 I never went running in a arena.
 I rather run by a countryside.